Fizzy Fuzzy Big & Buzzy

 Fizzy Fuzzy Big & Buzzy is an album by the American band the Refreshments, released in 1996.
 Many of the tracks are re-recordings of songs from their debut, Wheelie, which saw a limited release.
 The album title is an homage to the Who's Meaty Beaty Big and Bouncy.

 The album sold more than 60,000 copies in its first four months of release.
 Its first single was "Banditos", which was a rock radio hit; the second single was "Down Together".
 The band supported the album by touring with Seven Mary Three.

 Fizzy Fuzzy Big & Buzzy was issued on vinyl in 2015.

 Production

 This album was a re-recorded version of their 1995 release Wheelie.
-Only two tracks were cut, A cover of the song Come on, Come on by Cheap Trick. and a track titled "Psychosis" and new tracks emerged, namely Blue Collar Suicide & Interstate, also what was initially B.O.B.A was now renamed Mexico.
+Only two tracks were cut; a cover of Cheap Trick's Come On, Come On and a track titled "Psychosis," while new tracks emerged, namely Blue Collar Suicide & Interstate, with what was initially the track B.O.B.A renamed Mexico.